 World Cities Day

-The History Of World Cities Day
+The History of World Cities Day

-It’s a holiday that aims to bring together communities, experts, and governments to establish sustainable urban development throughout the world.
+It is a holiday that aims to bring together communities, experts, and governments to establish sustainable urban development throughout the world.

 Observing World Cities Day